eduardo-elizondo/cpython/Doc/extending/extending.rst

 .. note::

-   In many cases, it is possible to avoid writing C extensions by using python libraries that allow you to interface with the system.
+   The C extension interface is specific to CPython, and extension modules do not work on other Python implementations.
+In many cases, it is possible to avoid writing C extensions and preserve portability to other implementations.
    For example, if your use case is calling C library functions or system calls, you should consider using the :mod:`ctypes` module or the `cffi
-   <https://cffi.readthedocs.io/>`_ library rather than writing custom C code.
+   <https://cffi.readthedocs.io/>`_ library rather than writing
+   custom C code.
    These modules let you write Python code to interface with C code and are more portable between implementations of Python than writing and compiling a C extension module.